ravikumbhani/Notekeeper/README.md

 ## Acknowledgments:

-Special thanks to [codewithsadee](https://github.com/ravikumbhani), for his invaluable guidance and expertise in web development. his teachings on writing clean code, crafting well-structured HTML, efficient CSS styling, and maintaining clean JavaScript code have been instrumental in the development of NoteKeeper.
+Special thanks to [Ravi Kumbhani](https://github.com/ravikumbhani), for his invaluable guidance and expertise in web development. his teachings on writing clean code, crafting well-structured HTML, efficient CSS styling, and maintaining clean JavaScript code have been instrumental in the development of NoteKeeper.